I often find that at the end of the year my sense of perspective is heightened and I generally feel a lot more motivated and excited about the future.

 There is no silver bullet or quick “hack” that will lead to explosive growth.

 In fact, growth is a long process and requires a strong focus and understanding of the data and metrics that influence the various moving parts of an organization.
+That is why you need a well thought out growth strategy to really suceed.

 By continuing to test out various experiments, and analyzing the results of those experiments–in time you will find that achieving the goals your set for yourself and for your company seem a lot more within reach.